DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 * a visa or immigration status allowing you to work in the UK
 * to have been living in the UK for 3 or more years before the start of your apprenticeship

-## Other types of visas you can use to work and study in the UK
+## Other types of visa you can use to work and study in England

 ### Graduate visa